|

 The Reganne Oasis in Algeria, 690 km south of Colomb Bechar, was chosen as the site of France's first nuclear test.
 The Commandement Interarmees des Armes Speciales (CIAS), commanded by General Ailleret, was given responsibility to conduct the first nuclear test as well as subsequent tests.

-Conducted at the Centre Saharien d’Expérimentations Militaires (CSEM) test site, the series featured four atmospheric nuclear shots, three of which were detonated atop towers.
-France’s first nuclear test, Gerboise Bleue, yielded an impressive 65 kilotons.
+Conducted at the Centre Saharien d'Experimentations Militaires (CSEM) test site, the series featured four atmospheric nuclear shots, three of which were detonated atop towers.
+France's first nuclear test, Gerboise Bleue, yielded an impressive 65 kilotons.
 The second nuclear test, Gerboise Blanche, was detonated on the surface on April 1, 1960.
 The four atmospheric tests spread radioactive fallout as far north as France itself.
 This reason, along with strong condemnation from other African nations, caused France to move nuclear testing underground.

 1961-1966: French Underground Testing Series - Algeria

 Two testing sites were located at In Ecker.
 Nuclear devices were fired under a 2 km high granite massif called Taourirt Tan Afella.
-A neighboring test site called Adrar Tikertine was used for plutonium air dispersion tests called 'Pollen' experiments.
+A neighboring test site called Adrar Tikertine was used for plutonium air dispersion tests known as 'Pollen' experiments.
 Tunnels were drilled deep into the mountain so the explosions would be entirely contained and their radioactive byproducts sealed underneath the granite rock.
 The design of the tunnels ensured that the entrances would be sealed by the advancing shock wave of the explosion before any radioactive material could escape.

-13 underground tests were conducted at In Ecker between 1961 and 1966.
+Thirteen underground tests were conducted at In Ecker between 1961 and 1966.
 The new Algerian governments of Ahmed Ben Bella and Houari Boumedienne allowed testing to be conducted until February 1966, three years after Algeria gained independence.
 Increasing pressure from neighboring African countries forced France to abandon nuclear testing in Algeria.
-The test sites at Reganne and In Ecker was decontaminated and returned to the Algerian government on the 1st and 15th of January 1967.
+The test sites at Reganne and In Ecker were decontaminated and returned to the Algerian government on the 1st and 15th of January 1967.

 Nuclear Testing in the South Pacific